Proxy-GS: Unified Occlusion Priors for Training and Inference in Structured 3D Gaussian Splatting: Experiment

 \paragraph{Rendering time analysis.} In Fig.~\ref{fig:time_comparison}, we quantify the proportion of inference time spent on each component.
 The lightweight proxy-based depth rendering takes nearly negligible time (around \SI{1}{ms}).
 Our anchor filtering is also faster due to the reduced number of anchors.
 The rendering stage is where most of the savings come from: with fewer anchors, both the decoding overhead and Gaussian rasterization are significantly reduced.
 For more details, we also record the average decode anchors in the Appendix~\ref{Average_anchor_record}.

 \paragraph{Integration with different 3DGS renderers.} Since our method primarily optimizes anchors and thus indirectly reduces the number of rendered Gaussians, it can be naturally combined with existing acceleration techniques for the original 3DGS to achieve even higher speed.
 In Table~\ref{tab:different_rendered}, we evaluate on Block~1.
 Here, Original 3DGS denotes the default renderer used in Proxy-GS.
-Replacing it with FlashGS brings a minor improvement, while using a hardware rasterizer for 3DGS slightly compromises rendering quality but further boosts the frame rate by nearly 40 FPS. .
+Replacing it with FlashGS brings a minor improvement, while using a hardware rasterizer for 3DGS slightly compromises rendering quality but further boosts the frame rate by nearly 40 FPS.
+Note that we reported results with original 3DGS renderer in Tab.~\ref{tab:avg_blocks},~\ref{tab:real_world},~\ref{tab:progressive}.
+In the Appendix ~\ref{hardware_report}, we report all the results with the hardware 3DGS as the default renderer

-In Tab.~\ref{tab:tao}, we report results on the Small City dataset by varying the depth culling threshold $\gamma$ in Eq.~\ref{eq:depth_offset}.
-We observe that $\gamma=0.3$ yields the best trade-off between rendering quality and speed.
-As can be seen in Fig.~\ref{fig:diffent_gamma}, when the threshold is too small $\gamma=0.1$, it leads to rendering artifacts in nearby regions.
-However, setting $\gamma$ too large is also undesirable: a larger threshold introduces excessive anchors, which increases structural redundancy and reduces FPS, while a too small threshold restricts anchor growth and degrades rendering quality.